From BR Bullpen

 - Born January 10, 1928 in Elkader, IA USA

 Biographical Information

-In 1952 he was with the AAA Milwaukee Brewers and after 57 games he was hitting .356 and was called up to the Boston Braves where he struggled with a .193 average in his initial big league season.
-He improved to .266 in the Braves' first year in Milwaukee but after three more years in a diminished roll he closed out his big league days with the 1957 Detroit Tigers with a .232 major league career batting average.
+In 1952 he was with the AAA Milwaukee Brewers and after 57 games he was hitting .356 and was called up to the Braves where he struggled with a .193 average in his initial big league season.
+He improved to .266 in the 1953, the Braves' first year in Milwaukee, but after three more years in a diminished role, he closed out his big league days with the Detroit Tigers in 1957 with a .232 major league career batting average.

-Dittmer would finish out the 1957 season with the Birmingham Barons getting into 75 games and hitting .309.
-Jack continued playing in the PCL with the Phoenix Giants in 1958, hitting .315 in 109 games and wound up his pro baseball career in 1959 with the Seattle Rainiers and the Sacramento Solons hitting .249 in 124 games.
+Dittmer finished out the 1957 season with the Birmingham Barons, getting into 75 games and hitting .309.
+Jack continued playing in the Pacific Coast League with the Phoenix Giants in 1958, hitting .315 in 109 games and wound up his pro baseball career in 1959 with the Seattle Rainiers and the Sacramento Solons, hitting .249 in 124 games.